epfml/disco/discojs/discojs-web/README.md

-# Disco.js Browser Module
+# Disco.js Web Module

-`discojs` contains the browser code of Disco.js, based off and extending `discojs-core`.
+`discojs-web` contains the browser-only code of Disco.js, based off and extending `discojs-core`.

 ## Installation

+The `discojs-web` project is available as the `@epfml/discojs` NPM package, which can be installed with `npm i @epfml/discojs`.

+### Development Environment

-The dev tools run on Node.js (v16) and require `npm`, a package manager for the Node.js runtime environment.
+The dev tools run on Node.js and require `npm`, a package manager for the Node.js runtime environment.
 We recommend using [nvm](https://github.com/nvm-sh/nvm) for installing both Node.js and NPM.

-To install the project's dependencies, run the following commands:
+To install the project's dependencies, run:

 ```
-cd discojs-core
+cd ..
 npm ci
-cd discojs
-npm ci
 ```

+Since the dependencies of `discojs-core`, `discojs-web` and `discojs-node` are the same, they are specified in a top-level `package.json` file, to ease installation and building.

 > **⚠ WARNING: Apple Silicon.**
 > `TensorFlow.js` version `3` do support M1 processors for macs.
 To do so, make sure you have an `arm` Node.js executable installed (not `x86_64`).
 It can be checked using: